1300 088 065

 Term Deposits & Notice Saver Accounts

-The advantage?
-Your deposit is protected and guaranteed under the Government Deposit Guarantee Scheme (up to $250,000 per account holder per institution), and you won’t be tempted to dip into it.
+The biggest advantage here is security.
+Your funds are protected under the Government Deposit Guarantee Scheme (up to $250,000 per institution).

-Understanding how to save a house deposit in 12 months is just one piece of the puzzle when buying your first home.
-The next crucial step is securing the right home loan, and this is where a mortgage broker can make a real difference.
+Understanding how to save a house deposit in 12 months is just one piece of the puzzle.
+The next crucial step is securing the right home loan, and this is where a mortgage broker makes a real difference.

 Why Use a Broker?

-Navigating the home loan market alone can be overwhelming.
+Navigating the Australian home loan market alone can be overwhelming.
 Lenders offer hundreds of products, each with different rates, fees, and features.
-A broker acts as your personal guide to this complex landscape by:
+A broker acts as your personal guide by:

-- Accessing wholesale interest rates, which are not always available to the public, which can significantly reduce your monthly repayments.
+• Accessing wholesale interest rates: Often, brokers have access to rates not advertised to the public, which can significantly reduce your monthly repayments.

 Not all lenders assess your borrowing power the same way.
-It’s important to understand their serviceability buffers, which are stress tests lenders apply to your income and expenses to ensure you can handle rate rises.
+It’s critical to understand serviceability buffers—the stress tests lenders apply to ensure you can handle your loan if conditions change.

-A knowledgeable mortgage broker will explain these details and help you select a lender whose policies suit your savings strategy and long-term goals.
+A knowledgeable mortgage broker will also explain features like offset accounts—which link your savings to your mortgage to reduce interest—and redraw facilities, ensuring you select a lender whose policies align with your 12-month savings sprint and long-term goals.

 Compare Bank Offers

-While online comparison sites like ASIC’s Credit Finder, Canstar, and RateCity are great starting points, they often show headline rates without all the fine print.
+While comparison sites like Canstar or RateCity are great starting points, they often show headline rates that hide the fine print.

 FAQs: How To Save A House Deposit In 12 Months In Australia